-First Aid boxes are marked with a white cross on a green background and a full list of locations can be found on the relevant staff room noticeboard.
-Staff take first aid kits out during break and lunchtime.
+First Aid boxes are marked with a white cross on a green background and are located: Reception, Kitchen, Humanities block - staff area, Food Tech Room, Textiles, Nursery, Gallery, STEM block, Boarding Office, Learning Development, Gym, Art Room, Year 6 Classroom.
+Staff take first aid kits out during break and lunchtime(Ros and John for the primary school).
 First Aid boxes are also taken on school trips, to off-site activities and to sports activities.

-If First Aid boxes are used and stock depleted, they should be taken to the school Nurse who will ensure that the First Aid box is properly re-stocked.
+If First Aid boxes are used and stock depleted, they should be taken to the School Nurse who will ensure that the First Aid box is properly re-stocked.

-The Travel First Aid box(es) is/are kept in the Nurse's Office and available upon request and should always be taken for any off-site activities.
+The Travel First Aid bag(s) is/are kept with the School Nurse and available upon request and should always be taken for any off-site activities.

-School vehicles: All School vehicles should have a prominently marked First Aid box on board which is readily available for use, and which is maintained in a good condition.
+School vehicles: All School vehicles should have a prominently marked First Aid box on board which is readily available for use and which is maintained in a good condition.